 To receive course credit, students must write the final examination for any course for which a final examination is scheduled.
 The schedules are displayed on the College website at least one month before the examinations begin.
-Students are responsible to be aware of the time, location, and date of their final examinations.
-If possible, final examinations will be rescheduled by the department upon request for any student scheduled to write:
+Students are responsible for being aware of the time, location, and date of their final examinations.

+In accordance with the Final Examination Policy, final examinations will be rescheduled, upon request, if the student has:

-- Two or more examinations at the same time; or - Two or more examinations each exceeding one hour in duration with an intervening break of less than 30 minutes; or - More than three examinations in one day; or - More than six hours of examinations in one day.
+- Two or more examinations at the same time; - Two or more examinations each exceeding one hour in duration with an intervening break of less than 30 minutes; - More than three examinations in one day; or - More than six hours of examinations in one day.

 Final examinations will not be rescheduled for reasons other than those noted above.
 Please refer to Final Examination Policy F1007 on the College website.
-Requests for rescheduling of examinations must be made on the appropriate form available from Registrar & Enrolment Services before 1630 hours on the date indicated on the Final Exam Policy webpage.